All Episodes

 The truth eventually finds a way to get told.

-You stole my TikTok thing.
+TikTok, you stole my TikTok thing.

-But I think in some respects we're looking at maybe some of the media are looking at little pieces of this puzzle and not the big picture, because there is a lot of focus on what allegedly happened to Trump, the Trump campaign and Trump officials at the hand of intelligence officials after he was elected or right before he was elected.
+But I think in some respects, we're looking at maybe some of the media are looking at little pieces of this puzzle and not the big picture, because there is a lot of focus on what allegedly happened to Trump, the Trump campaign and Trump officials at the hand of intelligence officials after he was elected or right before he was elected.

-I think the more important question, Sean, is why?
+I think the more important question, Sean, is why.

-Why they didn't want Trump and his people in there, and I believe the evidence is showing and sources I have indicate it's because they didn't want that wild card, meaning Donald Trump and his team, looking at exposing and examining some things that bad actors in the Intel community have been doing the past fifteen, twenty years plus, and a whole system that they've established that has been doing things that are at the very least questionable and perhaps possibly illegal.
+And I believe the evidence is showing, and sources I have indicate, it's because they didn't want that wild card, meaning Donald Trump and his team, looking at, exposing, and examining some things that bad actors in the intel community have been doing the past 15, 20 years plus, and a whole system that they've established that has been doing things that are at the very least questionable and perhaps possibly illegal.

-I don't think they ever thought Trump would win, which is why they they stuck their necks out here.
+I don't think they ever thought Trump would win, which is why they stuck their necks out here.

-And I think that they're look, here's the bottom line.
+And I think that they're, look, here's the bottom line.

 I would think that all of the people in the news media in this country would look at this as the biggest story potentially that they'll ever have in their entire life.